raziEiL/l4d2_weapons/README.md

 # l4d2_weapons
 **Status: in development**
-The API provides stock of useful function to do stuffs with weapons.
+The API for SourceMod plugin developers that provides stock of useful weapons function.
 Basically here the reworked version of **weapons.inc**.
-The include file was written specifically for **Left 4 Dead 2 Dedicated servers** under **SourceMod** platform (SourcePawn).
+The include file was written specifically for **Left 4 Dead 2** under **SourceMod** platform (SourcePawn).

 ## Features:
  - SourceMod 1.7 syntax.